 Of the children who came to Providence House last year:

-•95% were admitted to prevent neglect • 41% were admitted to prevent abuse • 36% were homeless or had unsafe housing • 19% had a caregiver with a medical crisis • 9% had a caregiver with a mental health crisis • 14% were a victim of or witness to violence • 6% had a caregiver in treatment for substance abuse
+•95% were admitted to prevent neglect. • 41% were admitted to prevent abuse. • 36% were homeless or had unsafe housing. • 19% had a caregiver with a medical crisis. • 14% were a victim of or witness to violence. • 9% had a caregiver with a mental health crisis. • 6% had a caregiver in treatment for substance abuse.

 Our program goals, objectives, and intended outcomes align with our mission to end child abuse and neglect by protecting at-risk children, empowering families in crisis, and building safer communities for every child.
 Our Crisis Nursery programs are a vital service to meet the needs of families and children in crisis.
 Our results are clear.

-100% agreed or strongly agreed that their child was provided with a safe, homelike environment.
+100% of parents felt their child was provided with a safe, homelike environment.

-100% agreed or strongly agreed that their child’s daily care and medical needs were met while they stayed at Providence House.
+99% of parents felt that their child’s daily care and medical needs were met while their child stayed at Providence House.

-99% agreed or strongly agreed that our staff was professional and supportive in their interactions with them.
+99% of parents felt our staff was professional and supportive in their interactions with them.

-84% of our families say their family stability increased as a result of their child’s stay at Providence House.
+78% of our families engaged in intensive family preservation services felt their family stability increased as a result of their child’s stay at Providence House.